NoahBeckerman/Ironhack-final-project/README.md

 This project is an example of some of the things that I have learned or improved on at my time in Ironhack.
 Below are some languages and technologies I have used on this project.

-The main goal of the project was to find a interesting data set and apply some key learning points from [Ironhack].
+The main goal of the project was to find an interesting data set and apply some key learning points from [Ironhack].
 Some of these key points I have used, include the following:
  * Data Procurement
  * Data Wrangling
  * Data Cleaning